Folks, mark your calendar for this one because BLINK Cincinnati is THE “not to be missed” Cincinnati event for 2022.

 Get your phone ready:

-What’s the Best Time to Go?
+What’s the Best Time to Go to BLINK?

 Any time!
 All projection mapping shows are between 3-10 mins in length and are on a continuous loop so you can arrive at any time.
 Each night will feature the same projection shows and art installations.
 The only exception is the parade which will take place on Thursday (see parade info above).